octopus-layer/.github/profile/README.md

 1. First, a developer uses o1js to create ZKPs needed in its dApp.
 As Near also supports JS for smart contract creation, this is very convenient for Near developers.

-2. Then, we compile the ZK proof is compiled and obtain the verification key of the proof locally.
+2. Then, we compile the ZK proof and obtain the verification key of the proof locally.
 We add the verification key of the proof in our `Application Contract` during the deployment.
 If the ZK proof is changed, then the verification key kept on Near should be as well.

 3. In the example of whistleblower, we need to verify that some set of `{email, password}` pair's hash is in a certain list.
 By asserting the hash of this pair to be in the on chain pair, we make sure that only authenticated users can submit a message, without revealing who in the set sent the message at all.